Superstring Perturbation Theory Revisited: Spacetime Supersymmetry And Its Consequences

 Also, as in section \ref{ramond}, $\SSigma_{-1/2}$ represents the $\beta\gamma$ ground state at picture number $-1/2$ (or in other words in the presence of the Ramond divisor) and $\Stigma_\alpha$, which transforms as a spinor under rotations of $\R^d$, is the fermion vertex operator of \cite{FMS}.
 (We need not be concerned with the details of how $\Sigma_\alpha$ depends on the variables that describe the compact dimensions, if there are any.)

 The null state

 is the vertex operator for a longitudinal gravitino.
-As in \cite{GP}, and as summarized in section \ref{gs}, its decoupling in the limit $\kk\to 0$ implies spacetime supersymmetry of the $S$-matrix, provided the $S$-matrix exists and the gravitino is exactly massless.
+Because this vertex operator is BRST-trivial, the corresponding state will decouple from the $S$-matrix.
+As in \cite{GP}, and as summarized in section \ref{gs}, decoupling of this state implies spacetime supersymmetry of the $S$-matrix, provided the $S$-matrix exists and the gravitino is exactly massless.

 To prove the vanishing of massless tadpoles and the existence of the $S$-matrix, it seems best to use a formalism in which $\kk$ is set to 0 from the outset.
 Precisely at $\kk=0$, we have $\V(0,u)=0$ and thus $\{Q_B,\W(0,u)\}=0$.
 This is the first main step in section \ref{mansym}.
 However, there is no analog of the second step.
 We can think of $\W(0,u)$ as being holomorphic, in the sense that it varies holomorphically with the moduli of $\Sigma$.
 (What this means is explained more precisely in the next paragraph.)
 But we cannot view $\W(0,u)$ as a holomorphic function (or form) on $\Sigma$ because the only place that it can be inserted on $\Sigma$ is at a Ramond divisor.
 The only way to ``move'' the Ramond divisor at which $\W(0,u)$ is inserted is to vary the moduli of $\Sigma$, and among these moduli, there is no distinguished one that controls only the position of a given Ramond divisor.
 Hence, the only type of ``integration'' involving $\W(0,u)$ that is possible is integration over the moduli of $\Sigma$.
 Accordingly, we will have to prove spacetime supersymmetry by integration over the moduli space, not just by integration over $\Sigma$.
 It is because of this that it is possible \cite{DSW,DIS,ADS}, though somewhat unusual, for spacetime supersymmetry to be spontaneously broken in loops though unbroken at tree level.
 This is impossible for those gauge symmetries for which the second step of section \ref{mansym} goes through.